 Should you buy TWTR stock?

-- The company has a healthy free cash flow margin of 19%.
+- Twitter has a healthy FCF (Free Cash Flow) margin of 20.7%.

 Should you sell TWTR stock?

-- Twitter registered an average TTM Net loss of -18.1% in the last twelve months.
+- Twitter posted an average Net loss of -18.1% in the last twelve months.

-- The company is trading at a price to sales multiple of 4.7, which is higher in comparison to the Internet Software industry average of 2.4, making TWTR stock expensive.
+- The company is trading at a price to sales multiple of 4.2, which is overvalued in comparison to the Internet Software industry average multiple of 2.6.

 Twitter has been a momentum stock as can be seen from Twitter stock price history, driven more by market sentiments and expectations of future growth and buyouts, rather than financial strength.
 Our Twitter share analysis indicates a very risky proposition with very high price to sales ratio and non-existent price to earnings ratio, as Twitter is yet to report any net profits.
 Our stock analysts find twitter stock to be a very risky proposition.